files-community/Website/src/routes/docs/configuring/ftp/+page.md

 ## How to connect to a FTP server

-You can connect to the remote server by typing in the address bar:
+You can connect to remote servers from the address bar

 **FTP :** `ftp://<server_address>:<port>`.
 - `ftps://<server_address>:<port>` if you want to connect via FTPs protocol.